kasperwelbers/comptext_workshop/README.md

 Accordingly, if you know that your application / API fits the constraints, Vercel (or similar platforms) can be a great option.
 There is also little to provide in terms of instructions, because its just that easy.
 Just go to [Vercel.com](https://vercel.com) and give it a shot.

+### Railway.app: effortless deployment of your GitHub respositories

+Railway is a deployment platform that sits somewhere between a serverless platform like Vercel, and a virtual machine approach like Digital Ocean.

+Like Vercel, setting up an application is as easy as linking up a GitHub repository.
+In many cases, Railway will even automatically detect how to deploy your code.
+For example, if you created a standard Flask Application in Python, Railway will recognize that it's a Python project, and automatically handle everything from installation to starting up the server.
+Railway also works on a pay-for-what-you-use basis.
+So instead of paying a fixed monthly fee, you only pay for how much memory, CPU and bandwidth you use.

+The benefit of Railway compared to Vercel is that it's not just for lightweight backends.
+So if you have long-running tasks such as a webscraper, you won't run into any timeout limits.
+The downside compared to Vercel is that it's not as specialized for public facing applications (though you can easily use it to host both your frontend and backend).
+Also, there is no free-tier.
+The hobby plan costs you 5 bucks per month, but you can then spend these costs on compute (and buy more credit if you need it.).

+The benefit compared to managing your own server, or Digital Ocean droplet (see below), is that you hardly need to manage anything.
+You can easily link up your GitHub repositories, and there is also a long list of [templates](https://railway.app/templates) to pick from (e.g. Jupyter lab, RStudio server, FastAPI).

+Note that Railway is primarily designed for hosting a service that keeps running and is available online, like an API or web application.
+It is less suited for just running a script one time.

-## Managing your own server
+# Managing your own server

-_Before you get into this, I have to warn that this route is the diehard route.
+_Before you get into this, I have to warn that this route is quite involved, and perhaps not the most relevant for you.
 If you are just getting started with cloud stuff, I would recommend first playing around with a deployment platform like Railway.app.
-This will get you started doing usefull things much faster.
-I myself also do more and more stuff on via such platforms, because it's often easier to maintain, and can also be cheaper._
+This will get you started doing usefull things much faster._

+The main benefit of managing your own server is that it gives the a lot of flexibility.
+Also, it can be a relatively cheap solution, especially if you can get a (virtual) server for free/cheap from your university, or if you just hook up an old computer.
+This does come at the price of complexity though.
+If you just want a place to run your own scripts, like web scrapers or training models, this is not a big problem.
+But if you want to host a public API or conduct online experiments, you'll need to think about stability and security, which can be quite complicated.

-If you want to play around with your own (virtual) server, there are several good providers that let you spin up a server in no time.
+A good place to start with playing around with your own server, is by getting a virtual server from a hosting provider.
+This can also take care of some of the complexity for you (like backups).
+There are several good providers that let you spin up a server in no time.
 I have had good experiences with Linode and Digital Ocean, which are quite comparable in terms of features and pricing.
 They also both seem to give you 100 bucks as a starting budget when you're new (though you will have to register a payment method).

 I think DigitalOcean is a bit more beginner friendly, so let's go with that.